nekowasabi/ai-edit.vim/README.md

 ### Commands

-The plugin provides two main commands:
+The plugin provides three main commands and a VimScript function:

 #### `:AiEdit` - Insert AI Response